tobiheim/teams-health-feature-monitoring/README.md

    ![Select the required permissions](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/ar7.png)

+   After selecting the permissions, you need to click **Add permission** to transmit to the next step.

    Don't forget to grant admin consent for your organisation.

    ![Grant admin permissions](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/ar8.png)

    As last step you need to create a client secret for your app.
+   It is up to you what name and expiration time you select.

    ![Create client sec](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/ar9.png)